thomasmerel/ScordBot/README.md

 - `PREFIX` : Command prefix.
 - `SERVER_PATH` : Path where the .json servers files are located.
 - `ACTION_PATH` : Path where the .json actions files are located.
+- `LOG_PATH` : Path where the log files is located.
 - `DATE_FORMAT` : Date format the users have to respect.
 It's like the law but way cooler.

 Dependencies :